mrparkers/terraform-provider-keycloak/docs/resources/openid_user_realm_role_protocol_mapper.md

 - `add_to_id_token` - (Optional) Indicates if the property should be added as a claim to the id token.
 Defaults to `true`.
 - `add_to_access_token` - (Optional) Indicates if the property should be added as a claim to the access token.
 Defaults to `true`.
 - `add_to_userinfo` - (Optional) Indicates if the property should be added as a claim to the UserInfo response body.
 Defaults to `true`.
+- `add_to_token_introspection` - (Optional) Indicates if the property should be added as a claim to the Token Introspection response body.
+Defaults to `true`.

 ## Import